-In July 2021, we entered into an Open Market Sales AgreementSM, or the Original ATM Sales Agreement, with Jefferies LLC, or Jefferies, which provided that, upon the terms and subject to the conditions and limitations set forth in the Original ATM Sales Agreement, we may elect to issue and sell, from time to time, shares of our common stock having an aggregate offering price of up to \$150.0 million through Jefferies acting as our sales agent or principal.
+In July 2021, we entered into an Open Market Sales AgreementSM (the "Original ATM Sales Agreement") with Jefferies LLC ("Jefferies"), which provided that, upon the terms and subject to the conditions and limitations set forth in the Original ATM Sales Agreement, we may elect to issue and sell, from time to time, shares of our common stock having an aggregate offering price of up to \$150.0 million through Jefferies acting as our sales agent or principal.
 As of February 27, 2023, we had sold 4,995,709 shares of our common stock under the Original ATM Sales Agreement at an average price of \$27.57 per share for aggregate gross proceeds of \$137.8 million.
-On February 27, 2023, we and Jefferies entered into an amendment to the Original ATM Sales Agreement, as amended, the Amended ATM Sales Agreement, pursuant to which we may offer and sell shares of our common stock having an aggregate offering price of up to \$400.0 million, which is in addition to the \$150.0 million aggregate offering price under the Original ATM Sales Agreement.
+On February 27, 2023, we and Jefferies entered into an amendment to the Original ATM Sales Agreement (as amended, the "Amended ATM Sales Agreement") pursuant to which we may offer and sell shares of our common stock having an aggregate offering price of up to \$400.0 million, which is in addition to the \$150.0 million aggregate offering price under the Original ATM Sales Agreement.
 The material terms and conditions of the Original ATM Sales Agreement otherwise remain unchanged.
-Under the Amended ATM Sales Agreement, Jefferies may sell the shares of common stock by any method permitted by law deemed to be an "at-the-market offering" as defined under the Securities Act of 1933, as amended, in block transactions or in privately-negotiated transactions with our consent.
-Jefferies will use commercially reasonable efforts to sell the shares of common stock subject to the Amended ATM Sales Agreement from time to time, based upon our instructions (including any price, time or size limits or other customary parameters or conditions that we may impose).
 We will pay Jefferies a commission of up to 3.0% of the gross sales proceeds of any common stock sold through Jefferies under the Amended ATM Sales Agreement; however, we are not obligated to make any sales of common stock.
-As of March 31, 2023, we have sold 534,400 shares of our common stock under the Amended ATM Sales Agree
+As of March 31, 2024, we have sold 1,588,807 shares of our common stock under the Amended ATM Sales Agreement at an average price of \$44.06 per share for aggregate gross proceeds of \$70.0 million (\$68.6 million net of commissions and offering expenses).